cyrichardson/docs-cloud-keep/api-docs/api-reference/container-operations.rst

 Containers
 ==========

-A :ref:`container <containers-concept>` is a logical object that can be used to store reference links to secrets resources that are related by relationship or type.
-For example you can create a single container to group  private key, certificate,  and bundle for an SSL certificate.
+A :ref:`container <containers-concept>` is a logical object that you can use to store reference links to secrets resources that are related by relationship or type.
+For example you can create a single container to group secrets for a private key, certificate, and bundle for an SSL certificate.

 You can use the following Containers API operations to create and manage groups of related secrets for |product name| projects.